-In the Netherlands, if you own a vehicle, you must have minimum liability insurance for cars to cover the cost of damage to the involved (other) vehicle and persons, the Legal Liability Insurance (Wettelijke aansprakelijkheidsverzekering, WA-verzekering).
+If you own a vehicle in the Netherlands, you must have minimum liability insurance to cover the cost of potential damages to yourself or other involved vehicles and persons.
+This is called the Legal Liability Insurance (Wettelijke aansprakelijkheidsverzekering, WA-verzekering).

 Like in many other countries, Dutch insurers apply a “bonus-malus” system.
 A no-claims bonus is a discount car insurers offer you if you can stay claim free for an extended period of time.
 Depending on which insurer you are with, every year you go without a claim will lead to a larger discount.